-Hypoglycaemia happens when the blood glucose level is less than 4 mmol/l, or where symptoms of hypoglycaemia are experienced at a level close to this.
+Hypoglycaemia happens when the blood glucose level is less than 4 mmol/l, or where your child has symptoms of hypoglycaemia at a level close to this.

 Key points to remember about diabetes and hypoglycaemia

 Your child needs urgent treatment for hypoglycaemia.

 - hypoglycaemia is the most common acute complication of type 1 diabetes

 - treatment is urgent

 - the amount of glucose needed to treat hypoglycaemia depends on your child's size, insulin regime, recent insulin dose and recent exercise